In recent Rams history, the surge of the sophomores has been paramount to the team's success.

 Going back in time, running back Darrell Henderson Jr. and Greg Gaines took solid steps in their second seasons.
 Joe Noteboom, Brian Allen, and Sebastian Joseph-Day are prime examples (and classmate Micah Kiser was on a similar trajectory going into Year Two before a preseason injury).
 John Johnson III helped drive the Rams to an NFC Championship in 2018, the same year Josh Reynolds came into his own.

-That pattern should continue in 2022, as we documented last week when looking at breakout potential from the Class of 2021, with Ernest Jones and Robert Rochell leading the way on the defensive side of the ball.
+That pattern should continue in 2022, as we documented last week when looking at breakout potential from the Class of 2021, with Ernest Jones IV and Robert Rochell leading the way on the defensive side of the ball.

 However, this season, it's actually the Class of 2020 that might be the most influential, as nearly all of them can – and dare I suggest, must – deliver for the Rams to repeat.